michaelryanmcneill/shibboleth/readme.txt

 2. Specify which Shibboleth headers map to user profile fields
 3. Assign users into WordPress roles based on arbitrary data provided by Shibboleth

+== Upgrade Notice ==
+This update brings with it numerous changes, including support for PHP 7.x.
+Please see the changelog for additional details.

 == Changelog ==

 = version 1.8 (2017-08-23) =